-- Price data for any goods for which (i) their price enters the estimating equations, and (ii) their price varies substantially in the sample.
-This may include wage data.
-No price data is required if assignable good preferences are separable from preferences of all goods with price heterogeneity. - Total public expenditure (on both material goods and time-use).
-As discussed in section 4.3.2, this requirement can be challenging to meet and can be avoided by making an additional assumption restricting preference heterogeneity.
+- Expenditure data on specific public goods, if there are any which enter the estimating equations (none if the assignable good is separable from public goods). - Total public expenditure (on both material goods and time-use).
+As discussed in section 3.3.2, this requirement can be challenging to meet and can be avoided by making an additional assumption restricting preference heterogeneity.